pezkuwichain/pezkuwi-sdk/substrate/utils/frame/benchmarking-cli/src/block/README.md

 In this example you can see an unexpected result; only < 5% of the weight was used!
 The measured blocks can be executed much faster than predicted.
 This means that the benchmarking process massively over-estimated the execution time.
-Since they are off by so much, it is an issue [`polkadot#5192`].
+Since they are off by so much, it is an issue [`pezkuwi#5192`].

 The ideal range for these results would be 85-100%.

-## Polkadot # 2
+## Pezkuwi # 2

 Let's take a more interesting example where the blocks use more of their predicted weight.
 Every day when validators pay out rewards, the blocks are nearly full.
 Using an archive node here is the easiest.

-The Polkadot blocks TODO-TODO for example contain large batch transactions for staking payout.
+The Pezkuwi blocks TODO-TODO for example contain large batch transactions for staking payout.

 ```sh
 cargo run --profile=production -- benchmark block --from TODO --to TODO --db paritydb